erg55/Various/Spadeskmerincrease/README.md

  ```

 And that should work!
-Though make sure and load the the same version of gcc before running SPAdes otherwise it will fail.
+Though make sure and module load the up to date version of gcc before running SPAdes otherwise it will fail.